HaoLi111/Open-Model-Airplane-Training/README.md

 # Open-UAV-Course-for-Team-FW

+# Warning

+This project was intended for high school aeromodeling teams and has not been updated for a while.

+#

 NOTE: THE MAIN STRUCTURE WILL BE DECIDED ON 26TH MOV 2018.
 SOME OF MY LOCAL MATERIALS WILL BE UPLOADED BEFORE 27TH.
 SORRY FOR THE INCONVENIENCE.

 OpenUAVcourseForTeam-FW  OPEN STANDARDIZED COURSE FOR FIXED WING UAV TEAM DEVELOPMENT